All questions must:

 The Table Office acts under the Speaker’s authority to make sure questions meet the House’s rules.

 To submit a written or oral question (including a Prime Minister’s question) you can:

 - use the MemberHub to submit your question online (you can submit a maximum of 20 written questions a day online)

-- take it to the Table Office or the Procedural Hub or ask another MP to take it for you
+- take it to the Table Office or ask another MP to take it for you

 Business questions to the Leader of the House (the minister responsible for organising Government business) can’t be submitted in advance.
 You just need to be in the Chamber for the start of Business questions on Thursday mornings.